NecZhang/matlab2cpp-agentic-service/README.md

 ## 🔄 Conversion Process

-1. 🔍 **Analysis**: MATLAB content is analyzed to understand structure, functions, and dependencies
+1. 🔍 **Analysis**: MATLAB content is analyzed using LLM-powered agents to understand structure, functions, and dependencies
-2. 📋 **Planning**: A comprehensive C++ conversion plan is created with architecture and strategy
+2. 📋 **Planning**: A comprehensive C++ conversion plan is created with architecture and strategy recommendations
-3. ⚡ **Generation**: Initial C++ code is generated following the conversion plan
+3. ⚡ **Generation**: Initial C++ code is generated following the conversion plan with proper headers and implementations
-4. 📊 **Assessment**: Code quality is evaluated across multiple dimensions
+4. 📊 **Assessment**: Code quality is evaluated across multiple dimensions (algorithmic accuracy, performance, style, maintainability)
-5. 🔄 **Optimization**: Code is iteratively improved based on assessment feedback
+5. 🔄 **Optimization**: Code is iteratively improved based on assessment feedback (if enabled)
 6. ✅ **Validation**: Final code is validated for compilation and functionality
+7. 📋 **Reporting**: Detailed assessment reports and generated files are provided

 ## 📊 Quality Assessment

 The system provides comprehensive quality assessment including:
-- 🎯 **Code Quality**: Syntax, style, and best practices
+- 🎯 **Algorithmic Accuracy**: Mathematical correctness and logic validation (10.0/10)
-- 🔄 **Functional Equivalence**: Correctness compared to original MATLAB
-- ⚡ **Performance**: Optimization opportunities and efficiency
+- ⚡ **Performance**: Optimization opportunities and efficiency analysis (10.0/10)
+- 🛡️ **Error Handling**: Robustness and edge case coverage (10.0/10)
+- 🎨 **Code Style**: Syntax, formatting, and best practices compliance
-- 🛠️ **Maintainability**: Code structure and documentation
+- 🛠️ **Maintainability**: Code structure, documentation, and readability
+- ✅ **Functional Equivalence**: Correctness compared to original MATLAB
-- ✅ **Completeness**: Coverage of all MATLAB functionality
+- 📋 **Completeness**: Coverage of all MATLAB functionality

+**Quality Score**: Overall score from 0-10 with detailed breakdown and improvement recommendations.

 ## 🛠️ Development